balsigergil/balsigergil/README.md

 - 📚 I have a Bachelor's and a Master's degree in computer science from the HES-SO School of Engineering in 🇨🇭 Switzerland
 - 🎓 I'm currently working at [Climkit](https://www.climkit.io) as a software engineer
-- 🖌️ I learn and develop various things about computer graphics in my spare time
+- 🖌️ I learn and develop various things about web development and computer graphics
 - 💬 Ask me about Rust, web development, cybersecurity and much more
 - 📫 Reach me at gil.balsiger@gmail.com
 - 🌞 My main hobbies are 🏸 badminton and 📷 photography and 🎹 music